ivanitlearning/AWS-Associate-Courses/README.md

 #### 1.12.6.3.
 Offload

 * Clients connect to the load balancer using HTTPS and are terminated on the load balancer.
-The LB needs an SSL certificate to decrypt the data, but on the backend the data is sent via HTTP.
-While there is a certificate required on the load balancer, this is not needed on the LB.
+The ELB needs an SSL certificate to decrypt the data, but on the backend the data is sent via HTTP.
+While there is a certificate required on the load balancer, this is not needed on the EC2 instances.

 * Data is in plaintext form across AWS's network.